-1) The external envelope of the premises is predominantly traditional brick, concrete construction, surmounted by a flat concrete roof, accessed externally.
+The external envelope of the premises is predominantly traditional brick, concrete construction, surmounted by a flat roof, accessed externally.
+There is a small amount of spandrel panels under windows.
 Each flat has a balcony accessed from the living room.
 These are of concrete construction with a steel balustrade and are vertically aligned.

-Individual flat windows are UPVC double glazed window frames.
+2) Individual flat windows are UPVC double glazed window frames.
 Windows in the common area stairwell have spandrel panels.
-The windows in the communal staircase area are UPVC window frames with small trickle vents only.
+The windows in the communal staircase area are UPVC window frames with openable lights.

-3) Access is gained to all flats from the ground floor using the main access door(s) leading to the staircase area, the front and rear access doors are timber.
+3) Access is gained to all flats from the ground floor using the main access door leading to the staircase area, the front access door is timber.